liqotech/liqo/docs/pages/gettingstarted/extended/dynamic_topology.md

 ### Clean up the environment

-To clean up your environment, you have to execute the following step:
+To clean up your environment, you have to execute the following steps:

 1. Delete the deployed pods and the service:
    ```bash